 Potentially strong, especially with the new mythic reworks (like Melted Heart).
 Survivability is still a concern as fortification and defensive options are heavily nerfed.

-5. Frozen Orb Sorcerer (A Tier)
+11. Frozen Orb Sorcerer

 Despite the loss of permanent teleport, the Frozen Orb Sorcerer finds new life with the introduction of OS Vein.
 This unique weapon grants all four defensive enchantments and five core skill ranks, greatly boosting both offense and survivability.
 The synergy between fractured winterglass and frozen orb further enhances scaling, and players can now set up a highly flexible skill bar with a wide range of active and passive effects.
 The build is robust for all content, though it may struggle at the very top without further improvements.